Traditional Irish Christmas Cake

 You could prepare the cake tin at the same time, or do it the following day.
 It is quite hard to describe this procedure – but here goes.

-First line the tin carefully with the silicone paper or with greaseproof paper smeared with butter.
+First line the tin carefully with the silicone or greaseproof paper smeared with butter.
 Let the paper extend a little over the top of the cake tin.

 Then fold a length of brown paper so that you have a rectangle of paper several layers thick.
 Wrap this paper around the outside of the tin and tie it securely in place with string.